dnlnln/sql-server-samples/samples/databases/wide-world-importers/documentation/wwi-oltp-htap-catalog.md

 |-----------------------------|---------------------|
 |ReseedAllSequences|Calls the procedure ReseedSequenceBeyondTableValue for all sequences.|
 |ReseedSequenceBeyondTableValue|Used to reposition the next sequence value beyond the value in any table that uses the same sequence.
 (Like a DBCC CHECKIDENT for identity columns equivalent for sequences but across potentially multiple tables).|

-## Design considerations

-Database design is subjective and there is no right or wrong way to design a database.
-The schemas and tables in this database show ideas for how you can design your own database.

-### Schema design

-WideWorldImporters uses a small number of schemas so that it is easy to understand the database system and demonstrate database principles.

-Wherever possible, the database collocates tables that are commonly queried together into the same schema to minimize join complexity.

-The database schema has been code-generated based on a series of metadata tables in another database WWI_Preparation.
-This gives WideWorldImporters a very high degree of design consistency, naming consistency, and completeness.
-For details on how the schema has been generated see the source code: [wide-world-importers/wwi-database-scripts](https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/wide-world-importers/wwi-database-scripts)

-### Table design

-- All tables have single column primary keys for join simplicity.
-- All schemas, tables, columns, indexes, and check constraints have a Description extended property that can be used to identify the purpose of the object or column.
-Memory-optimized tables are an exception to this since they don’t currently support extended properties.
-- All foreign keys are automatically indexed unless there is another non-clustered index that has the same left-hand component.
-- Auto-numbering in tables is based on sequences.
-These sequences are easier to work with across linked servers and similar environments than IDENTITY columns.
-Memory-optimized tables use IDENTITY columns since they don’t support in SQL Server 2016.
-- A single sequence (TransactionID) is used for these tables: CustomerTransactions, SupplierTransactions, and StockItemTransactions.
-This demonstrates how a set of tables can have a single sequence.
-- Some columns have appropriate default values.

-### Security schemas

-For security, WideWorldImporters does not allow external applications to access data schemas directly.
-To isolate access, WideWorldImporters uses security-access schemas that do not hold data, but contain views and stored procedures.
-External applications use the security schemas to retrieve the data that they are allowed to view.
-This way, users can only run the views and stored procedures in the secure-access schemas

-For example, this sample includes Power BI dashboards.
-An external application accesses these Power BI dashboards from the Power BI gateway as a user that has read-only permission on the PowerBI schema.
-For read-only permission, the user only needs SELECT and EXECUTE permission on the PowerBI schema.
-A database administrator at WWI assigns these permissions as needed.